-Dubrovacka kuca is a place where you will find Croatian spirits, wines, cosmetics, sweets, postcards, ceramics and other artworks.
+Dubrovacka kuca is a place where you will find Croatian spirits, wines, cosmetics, sweets, postcards, ceramics, and other artworks.

 Atelier Secret offers locally made and affordable accessories include necklaces made of red Adriatic corals.

 Parking in Dubrovnik

 Parking around the car-free old town is a nightmare and very expensive.
 In this area, parking places are scarce, and expensive (expect to pay 40 Kn per hour).

 If you plan to stay in Dubrovnik and you travel by car, make sure to book an accommodation that provides a free parking.
 Majority of hotels in Dubrovnik, located out of the old town, provide free parking, as well as many private apartments.
 You can also park your car in designated streets.
 The daily ticket costs 400 Kn.

 Dubrovnik public garage is only 5-minute walk from the old town.
 Going down is easy, but coming back to the garage from the old town is all the way uphill.
 Parking in the garage costs 20 Kn per hour.
 Daily ticket cost 360 Kn, and a weekly ticket will set you back 1.800 Kn.

 Parking lots and street parking are organized into five zones.